 “Recent observations show weak signs of La Niña.
 The SINTEX-F ensemble mean predicts that a weak La Niña Modoki will develop during the boreal winter, but there is uncertainty in the timing and amplitude of the event.
 The tropical Pacific will then be in a neutral state during the boreal spring and summer.”

 Although it is a World forecast, it includes a forecast for North America since North America is part of the World.
-One might try to compare it to the NOAA Outlook when we publish it.
+One might try to compare it to the NOAA Outlook when we publish the NOAA Outlook.

 First, we take a look at the forecasted sea surface temperature anomalies (SSTA).
 JAMSTEC starts by forecasting the SSTA and Nino 3.4 Index on the first day of the month and from there it usually takes their models about two weeks to produce their seasonal forecast.
 I received it from JAMSTEC on November 12, 2024 which is before NOAA has issued their four-season update this month.
 The JAMSTEC model runs are based on conditions as of November 1, 2024.
 The NOAA Seasonal Outlook is based on conditions closer to the time when it will be issued.